What are PacePoints?

 What is the PacePoints budget?

 Your daily PacePoints budget provides you with a personalized energy "allowance”.
-By assigning a numerical value to your daily energy expenditure, you can prioritise activities that are most important to you and make adjustments as needed to stay within your budget.
+By assigning a numerical value to your daily energy expenditure, you can prioritise activities that are most important to you and adjust as needed to stay within your budget.

 Once you've collected four days of data, you can see the typical amount of PacePoints you use each day and then set a daily budget of PacePoints in that range.
 A good guide for setting your budget could be to find a day when you feel like you did too much and then set the budget slightly below that level.